bpucker/MYB_annotator/README.md

 --simcutp       FLOAT   BLASTp similarity cutoff [0.8] --poscutp       INT     Max number of BLASTp hits per bait [100] --lencutp	INT     Min BLASTp alignment length [50]

+--numneighbours INT     Neighbours to consider for classification [10] --neighbourdist FLOAT   Cutoff in neighbour identification [3] --minneighbours INT     Minimal number of bait neighbours for classification [0] --paralogdist   FLOAT   Distance cutoff in paralog maksing [10]
 ```

 `--baits` specifies a FASTA file that contains the MYB bait sequences.
 Some of these sequences are _bona fide_ MYBs and other are MYB-like sequences that are used as outgroup.